PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

     - `Survey`
     - `SessionRecordingPlaylist`

-    For each of these models, we update its endpoint's `get_queryset()` to include entities from other environments that qualify due to `is_project_wide`.
-    > At this point we can make Environments an early access feature, as we keep adding support for project-wide entities to each of the features listed above.
-Early adopters start creating environments.
+    This way we're able to postpone denormalizing `project_id`.
+1. We move `TeamViewSet` from `/api/projects/` to `/api/environments/`.
+At `/api/projects/` we instead put a new `ProjectViewSet`, which is based on the `Project` model BUT behaves exactly like `TeamViewSet`.
+This makes the transition invisible to existing API consumers, and we can do it thanks to the first environment's ID always being the same as the project's ID.
+As for settings, they stay at the `posthog_team` level, but we can work around this by still returning and updating settings at `/api/projects/`, just always using the first environment.
+This ensures backward compatibility, even if it's sneaky.
+  For environment creation specifically, we add `/api/projects/:project_id/environments/`.
+1. Frontend, behind a flag: We turn the project selector into the environment selector.
+This means sectioning the selector by project, renaming "New project" to "New environment" and scoping that flow by project, and finally adding a "New project" button to allow *real Project* creation
+    > During project creation, we must make it crystal clear for customers splitting by region that cross-environment analytics isn't possible – environments are designed specifically to solve data cross-contamination.
+1. Backend + frontend, behind a flag: We add nullable field `project_id` to the `GroupTypeMapping` (along with a constraint to ensure a group type index is not reused within a `posthog_project`), backfill the field in the same migration, and then make it non-nullable.
+We reuse `ClickhouseGroupsTypesView` for `/api/v2/projects/:project_id/group_types/` and – in the flagged UI – switch to this endpoint from the environment-level version.
+(Zero real impact currently, as no user has multiple environments within a project *yet*.)
+1. Plugin server: We add the `posthog_team.project_id` field to `TeamManager` and subsequently update `GroupTypeManager` to map group types per `project_id` rather than `team_id`.
+1. Backend + frontend, behind a flag: We add nullable field `project_id` to the `EventDefinition` & `PropertyDefinition`, backfill the field in the same migration, and then make it non-nullable.
+We reuse `EventDefinitionViewSet` & `PropertyDefinitionViewSet` for `/api/v2/projects/:project_id/{event,property}_definitions/` and – in the flagged UI – switch to these endpoints from the environment-level versions.
+1. Plugin server: We update `PropertyDefinitionsManager` to map group types per `project_id` rather than `team_id`.environments.
 1. Frontend, behind a flag: We move the current "Project settings" to a new "Environment settings" section, and add the new-style project name to "Project setting".
-1. Backend + frontend, behind a flag: [UX to be specified] We allow feature flag rollout groups to be either project-wide or environment-specific when the flag as a whole is project-wide.
+1. Backend + frontend, behind a flag: [UX to be specified] We allow feature flag rollout groups to be either project-wide or environment-specific.
 1. Frontend, behind a flag: To prevent the UI from being overwhelming, we turn the organization name into just an icon.
-If the organization owner has an email address from a non-email-provider domain, we use that domain's favicon.Otherwise, we show a lettermark (no image uploading for now).
+If the organization owner has an email address from a non-email-provider domain, we use that domain's favicon.
+Otherwise, we show a lettermark (no image uploading for now).
     > At this point we can likely release the feature and unflag it.
 1. Backend: We mark the `team_id` field as deprecated on `GroupTypeMapping`, `EventDefinition` and `PropertyDefinition` - should not be used anymore with `project_id` serving as the replacement.
 1. Zapier integration: Rename project selection to environment selection.